Advertiser Disclosure

 Price Protection

-Price protection is a benefit that allows you to submit a claim if you find a lower advertised price for a purchased item.
-The item must be purchased with the eligible card and a claim submitted within a certain time period, typically 90 to 120 days after the purchase date.
+Price protection is a benefit that allows you to file a claim if you find a lower advertised price for an item you’ve purchased.
+The item must be purchased with an eligible card, and a claim must be submitted within a specified period, typically 90 to 120 days after the purchase date.

 Here is a sampling of the very few credit cards that still offer a price protection benefit: